bryntum/support/README.md

 # What's Bryntum?

-Bryntum is a Swedish software company creating advanced JavaScript UI components for enterprise-grade web applications.
+<a href="//bryntum.com">Bryntum</a> is a Swedish software company creating advanced JavaScript UI components for enterprise-grade web applications.
 Founded by a team of passionate web developers, Bryntum specializes in providing cutting-edge scheduling, resource management, and data visualization solutions for modern front-end frameworks.
 Learn more about our products below:

 * <a href="//bryntum.com/products/grid">Grid</a>
 * <a href="//bryntum.com/products/scheduler">Scheduler</a>